Table of content

 - Check content elements: Make sure that content blocks have been saved and placed correctly.

-3. Content problems (missing content)
+3. content problems (missing content)

 If content such as text or images is missing, this may be due to drafts or unsaved changes.